Stefan Colakovski

-Stefan Colakovski (Стефан Чолаковски; born 20 April 2000) is a professional footballer who plays as a forward.
-Colakovski is currently a free agent, having most recently played for A-League club Wellington Phoenix.
+Stefan Colakovski (Стефан Чолаковски; born 20 April 2000) is a professional soccer player who plays as a forward for A-League club Perth Glory.

 Born in Australia, he has represented Macedonia at youth level.

+Colakovski also has a 'C' Diploma in coaching, and since April 2025 has run his own football clinic in Melbourne.

 Early life

 Colakovski is a Macedonian-Australian, being of Aromanian heritage.
 As a child he supported Melbourne Heart (now known as Melbourne City).

 Club career

 Melbourne City

 After playing in Melbourne City's youth setup for three years, on 4 November 2019, Colakovski made his senior professional debut against Wellington Phoenix in the A-League.
 On 1 February 2020, Colakovski was offered a full senior deal contract for Melbourne City.

 Colakovski scored his first A-League goal in a Melbourne Derby match in the 2020–21 season by scoring the sixth and final goal in a 6–0 win against Melbourne Victory.
 Colakovski scored his second A-League goal for Melbourne City against Macarthur FC in the 2021 A-League Finals Series.
 He assisted Marco Tilio for his second goal in the A-League to put Melbourne City through to the Grand Finals.